jplehmann/textbites/README.md

 Future
 ------
 Currently, all implementations are static, in-memory resources.
+This is a major limitation, and will most likely be addressed by subclassing it within a framework which provides ORM like Django.